 The outbreak of the Coronavirus Disease 2019 ("COVID-19") pandemic is currently having an indeterminable adverse impact on the world economy.
 COVID-19 was reportedly first detected in Wuhan, Hubei Province, China, and first reported to the World Health Organization ("WHO") country office in China on December 31, 2019.
 On January 30, 2020, the WHO declared COVID-19 a public health emergency of international concern and on March 11, 2020 declared the outbreak a pandemic.
 COVID-19 has begun to have numerous worldwide effects on general commercial activity.
 Many of our trading partners, such as China, the European Union, the United Kingdom and the United States, among others, have undertaken various public health measures to control the spread of COVID-19 including mandatory quarantines, forced economic shutdowns and travel restrictions, as well as economic measures to mitigate the impacts of such public health policies on their respective national economy.
-As of December 11, 2020, the Republic had 1,408,909 confirmed cases of COVID-19, 1,304,299 recovered cases and 38,669 deaths.

 On March 17, 2020, the Government, through Legislative Decree 417 of 2020, declared a 30 day state of national emergency in light of the health and economic crisis caused by the outbreak of COVID-19.
 On May 6, 2020, through Legislative Decree 637 of 2020, the Government declared a state of emergency for an additional 30 days.
 The Government has implemented various economic and public health measures to address the crisis, including (i) mandatory shelter in place orders; (ii) border closure for all non-citizens and non-residents; (iii) short term and low interest loans for all types of agricultural producers; (iv) payroll subsidies for companies and credit lines for different sectors of the economy; (iv) closure of all schools and universities; (v) incentivizing working from home and a mandatory work from home order for 80% of Government employees; (vi) actions by the Banco de la Republica, including reductions of its interest rate by 250 basis points in 2020, the provision of non-delivery forwards in the amount of up to U.S. \$1 billion and supplying liquidity auctions up to Ps.
-20 trillion; (vii) suspension of increases in utility tariffs; (viii) reduction in the prices of gasoline; (ix) changes to the general budget and measures to render more flexible certain procedures to enable the Government to access the credit markets; and (x) increased COVID-19 testing of up to 15,000 per day, among others.
+20 trillion; (vii) suspension of increases in utility tariffs; (viii) reduction in the prices of gasoline; and (ix) changes to the general budget and measures to render more flexible certain procedures to enable the Government to access the credit markets, among others.
 The efficacy of certain of these measures cannot yet be evaluated, and their duration and effect remain uncertain.
-On December 18, 2020, the Government announced that the country had purchased 40 million doses from the multilateral Covax agreement.
-Vaccination is expected to begin in February 2021 and will have 5 phases, prioritizing those at higher risk, such as health workers and citizens over 80 years old.